johnbayko/hicp/docs/articles/intro/Part2/main.rst

 ============

 HICP itself is a communication protocol for creating remote graphical user interfaces.
-A client application receives requests to display elements, and present content, and sends events that the user performs back to the server, which runs an application that processes them, and can update the display in response.
+A client application receives requests to display elements and present content, and sends events that the user performs back to the server.
+The server runs an application that processes event messagers, and can update the display in response.
 This is done over a persistent connection, like ssh does, but how that connection is established isn't specified.

 The client's job is to receive requests, update the display, and send events, with no other processing done.
-The protocol doesn't specify how to display the requested components, beyond a general layout, and general functionality (e.g. buttons which can be clicked, but can look like anything).
+The protocol doesn't specify how to display the requested components beyond a general layout and general functionality (e.g. buttons which can be clicked, but can look like anything).
 The demo client I've written is in Java, using the Swing components and layout managers.